 The existing Heating and Refrigeration Plant, which serves the Pentagon Reservation, is so deteriorated that it is more cost-effective to replace it completely than to renovate the existing facility and equipment.
 The new facility has been sized to provide steam and chilled water to the Pentagon and Federal Building No.2, and steam only to Henderson Hall.
+Services will be provided through new underground distribution systems including a new tunnel under the Pentagon Center Courtyard.

-The plant will have three components: a heating component, a refrigeration component, and an administrative/shop area.
-A facility of approximately 106,200 SF (9,900 m2) of floor area has been designed and is under construction.
+The plant has three components: a heating component, a refrigeration component, and an administrative/shop area.
+The facility has approximately 106,200 SF (9,900 m2) of floor area.
 The primary elements of the plant are multi-fuel boilers (oil/gas), chillers, two 250,000 gallon (947,500 liters) fuel oil storage tanks, and office and maintenance areas.

-The Plant will provide 200,000 pounds per hour (25.25 kilograms per second) of steam heating capacity and 37,500 tons (131,900 kw) of cooling.
+The Plant can provide 200,000 pounds per hour (25.25 kilograms per second) of steam heating capacity and 37,500 tons (131,900 kw) of cooling.
 The number, size, and configuration of boilers and chillers are based on life cycle cost analyses, as well as considerations for reliability, flexibility, standardization, efficiency, and design features.

 The new facility has been built adjacent to the existing heating and refrigeration plant.
-The existing facility will be demolished once the new plant is operational.
+The existing facility will be demolished in FY 1997.

-A construction contract was awarded for the Heating and Refrigeration Plant on December 30, 1992 to Bell Contracting Division, Upper Marlboro, Maryland.
-Construction started on February 3, 1993 and the completed plant will be turned over during the summer of 1996.
+A construction contract was awarded for the Heating and Refrigeration Plant on December 30, 1992 to Bell, BCI, Upper Marlboro, Maryland.
+Construction started on February 3, 1993 and will be completed in FY 1997.
+The chillers are operational and have been turned over to the Pentagon plant operators.
+The boilers are being operated jointly by the contractor and the plant operators.